Duzzy-ExoDuus/ubuntu-embedded/README.md

 # UBUNTU for Embedded Systems

-Tool to create Ubuntu images for embedded systems (mainly arm boards like the Beaglebone or the Raspberry Pi 2).
+Tool to create Ubuntu images for embedded systems (mainly arm / arm64 boards like the Beaglebone, the RaspberryPi 2 or the 96Boards DragonBoard 410c).

 **Crash course**

-To create an Ubuntu image for the Beaglebone Black:
+To build an image for the Beaglebone Black:

 sudo ./make_img.sh -b beaglebone -d 14.04

-To create an Ubuntu image for the RaspberryPi2:
+For the RaspberryPi 2:

 sudo ./make_img.sh -b raspi2 -d 15.10